-A way I’ve been able to share my experiences is through facilitating and supporting learning in formal and informal settings.
 Over the years I’ve taught and spoken at universities, organisations, workshops and community groups.
-These have covered formal education in universities, community and professional education through workshops, tailored content and professional development, key-note speaking at functions/conferences and working with community groups.
-These have mostly been specific and tailored education programmes around LST, conversations with communities and slow travel.
+I’ve also developed learning content for a diverse range of people’s education and professional development.
+These have covered formal education in universities, community and professional education through workshops, tailored content and professional development for conservation, natural resource management and community-facing institutions and agencies, key-note speaking at functions/conferences and working with community groups.
+These have mostly been specific and tailored education programmes as well as more general, contextual ones.

 Communities, resilience and sustainability